GSA/challenges-and-prizes/_challenges/1085-veterans-employment-challenge.md

  <li>Submission details to <a href="mailto:VETS.Challenge2020@dol.gov" target="_blank" rel="noopener">VETS.Challenge2020@dol.gov</a>: </li>
 <ul>
  <li>The sender must be the same Official Representative who submitted the entry for the Solver team in Phase I.</li>
-<li>Title the email subject line “Job Matching Challenge Phase II Wireframe”.</li>
+<li>Title the email subject line “Veterans Employment Challenge Phase II Wireframe”.</li>
 <li>The wireframe must be included as either an attachment or a link in the body of an email to a clickable website.</li>
 <li>The wireframe can be accompanied by a document (no more than 5 pages if a document, or could be built into the wireframe) summarizing how user feedback in the rapid testing sessions was incorporated into the overall design.</li>
  </ul>